cdapio/cdap/cdap-docs/integrations/source/ambari/index.rst

 Data Platform) <http://hortonworks.com/>`__.

-You can use `Ambari <https://ambari.apache.org>`__ to integrate CDAP into a Hadoop cluster by adding the `Cask Ambari Services <https://github.com/caskdata/cdap-ambari-service>`__ repository to your Ambari server.
+You can use `Ambari <https://ambari.apache.org>`__ to integrate CDAP into a Hadoop cluster by adding the `CDAP Ambari Services <https://github.com/caskdata/cdap-ambari-service>`__ to your Ambari server.
 Once you have restarted your server, you will able to use the Ambari UI (Ambari Dashboard) to install, start and manage CDAP on Hadoop clusters.

 These instructions cover the steps to integrate CDAP using Apache Ambari: